 Documents against payment are used to a similar end on the exporter’s side.
 The documents are an agreement between the bank and the exporter, specifying that the importer is not to receive any of the paperwork confirming ownership of goods until the attached bill of exchange is paid or preparations for payment have been made.

 The URC 522 says that the buyer (importer) should make full payment on goods once they are delivered, after which the documents confirming ownership can be handed over by the bank.

 The Uniform Rules for Collections are an important protection for banks, traders, buyers, and sellers because they outline the responsibilities of each party when it comes to the collection of goods or money owed.
-The rules are particularly helpful to banks and the other practitioners that seek to collect money owed on a daily basis.
+The rules are particularly helpful to banks and other institutions that seek to collect money owed on a daily basis.

 Thank you for reading CFI’s guide to the Uniform Rules for Collections.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful:
+To keep learning and advancing your career, the following CFI resources will be helpful: